 Mushroom houses, an unlikely but stimulating challenge

-This is really a challenge.
-More than anything else, the opportunity to explore a physiology, or rather a construction biology.
+This is truly a challenge.
+More than anything else, the opportunity to explore a physiology, or rather a biology of constructions.